Abu Mohammad al-Adnani: Death

-On 30 August 2016, the Islamic State announced that Adnani was killed in Aleppo Province.
+On 30 August 2016, the Islamic State announced that Adnani had been killed in Aleppo Governorate while inspecting the frontlines near al-Bab.
 The Russian Federation claimed that Adnani had been killed in a Tuesday (30 August 2016) Russian airstrike.
 Specifically, the Russian Defense Ministry indicated on August 31 that al-Adnani was killed in the Maarat Umm Hawsh area of Aleppo as the result of an airstrike conducted by a Russian Su-34 bomber, a strike which targeted and hit a group of about 40 Islamic State fighters.

 An unnamed U.S. defense official said, "coalition forces conducted an airstrike in al-Bab, Syria, targeting an ISIL senior leader" and were still trying to confirm whether he was killed.
 A U.S. defense official called the Russian claim to have killed al-Adnani "preposterous" and "a joke" and said they stand by the statement made on August 30 that U.S. forces conducted the strike that targeted al-Adnani.
 Also, earlier in the day on 30 August 2016, a U.S. military intelligence official stated that al-Adnani was wounded several days previous and succumbed to his injuries in al-Bab.

 The U.S. Department of Defense confirmed on 12 September that al-Adnani had been killed in an airstrike on 30 August near al-Bab.

-After his death al-Adnani was featured on the cover of the first issue of ISIL propaganda magazine Rumiyah, which praised both his life as a jihadist and his 'martyrdom'.
-It repeatedly stated that the killing of al-Adnani will only strengthen the outfit as there are many who will follow his path and replace him.
+After his death al-Adnani was featured on the cover of the first issue of IS propaganda magazine Rumiyah, which praised both his life as a jihadist and his 'martyrdom'.
+It repeatedly stated that the killing of al-Adnani will only strengthen the organization as there are many who will follow his path and replace him.

 Books

-He wrote a number of books, including the likes of The Context of Jihad and Its Related Issues and Verses on the Jurisprudence of Jihad, that he penned while being imprisoned by the Americans.
-Many of his publications eventually served as textbooks for al-Qaeda and ISIS fighters in training camps, where he also used to teach the Arabic language and its grammar, as well as Islamic law.
+He wrote a number of books, including The Context of Jihad and Its Related Issues and Verses on the Jurisprudence of Jihad, that he penned while being imprisoned by the Americans.
+Many of his publications eventually served as textbooks for Islamic State fighters in training camps, where he also used to teach the Arabic language and its grammar, as well as Islamic law.